BrockDSL/Intro_to_Tableau_Workshop/README.md

  This workshop introduces the basics of using Tableau.

 ## Files
 You can follow along with this workshop by:

+- Opening [This Link](https://github.com/BrockDSL/Intro_to_Tableau_Workshop) in a new tab
-- Downloading this repository using the "Clone or Download" button and selecting "Download Zip"
+- Downloading the repository using the "Clone or Download" button and selecting "Download Zip"
 - Unzipping the folder
 - The files used are in the "Workshop Files" folder